SovereignCloudStack/standards/Standards/scs-0100-v3-flavor-naming.md

 on disk sizes — this reflects that for the standard networked cinder disks, you can pass `block_device_mapping_v2` on server (VM) creation to allocate a boot disk of any size you desire.
-We have scaled the few mandatory disk sizes with the amount of RAM.
+We have scaled the few recommended disk sizes with the amount of RAM.
 For each flavor there is also one _without_ a pre-attached disk — these are meant to be used to boot from a volume (either created beforehand or allocated on-the-fly with `block_device_mapping_v2`, e.g.